-At the surface, the cooling of SW by the tides could affect the SST field that in turn affects the latent heat flux and the corresponding net heat flux (Qnet).
-This corresponds to a positive Qnet anomaly between the simulation with and without tides that matches the pattern of SW temperature difference in Figure 13, and represents a 15% increase in Qnet when tides are included.
-This Qnet increase acts to reduce the SST cooling induced by internal tides.
-Averaged over the Solomon Sea, the SST cooling due to the tides is -0.06°C for SW, and only -0.04°C at the surface.
-This is an order of magnitude less that the SST cooling in the Indonesian Seas that drastically affects the overlying deep atmospheric convection when modeled in a coupled oceanatmosphere model including a tidal parameterization (Koch-Larrouy et al. , 2010).
+At the surface, the cooling of SW by the tides could affect the SST field that in turn affects the latent heat flux and the corresponding net heat flux ($Q{\rm net}$).
+This corresponds to a positive $Q{\rm net}$ anomaly between the simulation with and without tides that matches the pattern of SW temperature difference in Fig. 13 and represents a 15% increase in $Q{\rm net}$ when tides are included.
+This $Q{\rm net}$ increase acts to reduce the SST cooling induced by internal tides.
+Averaged over the Solomon Sea, the SST cooling due to the tides is $-0.06\,^{\circ}$ C for SW and only $-0.04\,^{\circ}$ C at the surface.
+This is an order of magnitude less that the SST cooling in the Indonesian seas that drastically affects the overlying deep atmospheric convection when modeled in a coupled ocean-atmosphere model including a tidal parameterization (Koch-Larrouy et al., 2010).

-b) Sensitivity to extremes conditions
+5.2 Sensitivity to extremes conditions

-The mean tidal effect on water mass transformation is rather modest, but we can ask if extreme conditions like ENSO events impact on the role of tides on water mass transformation because internal tides are sensitive to contrasted ENSO periods (e.g. section 4).
+The mean tidal effect on water mass transformation is rather modest, but we can ask if extreme conditions like ENSO events impact the role of tides in water mass transformation because internal tides are sensitive to contrasting ENSO periods (e.g., Sect.
+4).
 To illustrate this point, we focus on the 3-month periods of El Niño and La Niña, and we concentrate on SW waters since the transit time of SW waters is short enough to be influenced by these extreme conditions (Melet et al., 2011).
-Fig. 14 shows the temperature differences of SW between the TIDE-NOTIDE simulations for the two ENSO periods, calculated relative to their 3-year mean.
-The tidal impact on SWs during the ENSO period is quite small, with maximum differences in the Solomon Sea reaching +/- 0.15°C between the TIDE and NOTIDE simulations.
-The tide-induced temperature differences are weaker in the La Niña case with a temperature difference of 0.018°C compared to 0.05°C for the El Niño case when averaged over the Solomon Sea.
-These values are of the same order as the mean tidal effect (e.g. 5b) but they are an order of magnitude smaller than the temperature changes introduced by the circulation and stratification changes between the El Niño and La Niña cases (0.8°C, e.g. 5a).
+Figure 14 shows the temperature differences of SW between the TIDE-NOTIDE simulations for the two ENSO periods, calculated relative to their 3-year mean.
+The tidal impact on SWs during the ENSO period is quite small, with maximum differences in the Solomon Sea reaching ± 0.15 °C between the TIDE and NOTIDE simulations.
+The tide-induced temperature differences are weaker in the La Niña case with a temperature difference of 0.018 °C compared to 0.05 °C for the El Niño case when averaged over the Solomon Sea.
+These values are of the same order as the mean tidal effect (e.g., Fig. 13a), but they are an order of magnitude smaller than the temperature changes introduced by the circulation and stratification changes between the El Niño and La Niña cases ($\approx 0.8 \,^{\circ}$ C).

 Indeed, the differences between the two ENSO states are strongly related to the circulation anomalies.
 During El Niño, the LLWBC strongly increases in both simulations, and we observe maximum positive temperature differences due to the tides along its pathway (Fig. 14a).
-In the same way, during La Niña maximum positive differences are present along the Solomon Islands where the SSI (Solomon Strait Inflow) turns and flows strongly southward (Fig. 14b).
+In the same way, during La Niña maximum positive differences are present along the Solomon Islands where the SSI (Solomon Strait inflow) turns and flows strongly southward (Fig. 14b).
 Since these positive temperature anomalies are relative to the 3-year mean cooling of SWs (Fig. 13) by the tides, they highlight that the intense circulation changes during the ENSO periods lead to a reduced effect of the tides on the SW waters.
 In other words, the tidal effect will be more efficient when the circulation has lower energy.